qaware/protocurl/TESTS.md

 The native tests extract the release archive and the release packages (e.g. .deb, .apk) and run basic tests.

+To run the tests, first setup the prerequisites from [Setup section in the README.md](README.md#setup).

 ## Containerized Tests

 The tests are run automatically via GitHub Actions [here](.github/workflows/test.yml).
 Run them